-Our research hypothesis hinges on the fact that, in spite of soft regulation (i.e. absence of rules about mandatory reporting of specific ESG indicators) on the content of Italian non-financial reporting (and of NFR in general in most countries adopting mandatory rules), the obligation to provide publicly such information stimulates companies to perform CSR actions that can give value to their own non-financial reporting content.
-The implied assumption is that the NFR document will be scrutinised by third parties and relevant stakeholders (i.e. financial investors, local communities, customers) and is expected by them to shed light on corporate behaviour in the social and environmental domains.
-Actions reported in the document indicating a strong CSR stance that is consistent with actual corporate behavior can produce several positive effects.
+Our research hypothesis hinges on the fact that, in spite of the light obligations (i.e., absence of rules about mandatory reporting of specific ESG indicators) contained in the introduction of the mandatory nonfinancial reporting rules in Italy, the obligation to provide publicly such information stimulates companies to perform CESI actions that can give value to their own non-financial reporting content.
+The implied assumption is that the SR document will be scrutinised by third parties and relevant stakeholders (i.e., financial investors, local communities, customers) and is expected by them to shed light on corporate behaviour in the social and environmental domains.
+Actions reported in the document indicating a strong CESI stance that is consistent with actual corporate behavior can produce several positive effects.
 First, they can significantly affect the willingness to invest in the company by responsible financial investors.
 The share of financial investors looking at corporate ESG characteristics has enormously grown in the last years.
 Most financial investors measure exposure to ESG risk, and an increasing share of them is adopting engagement and exclusion rules for selecting stocks in their portfolios.
-Financial investors have become in fact progressively more aware that exposure to ESG risk dictated by low corporate social and environmental responsibility is an orthogonal risk factor and they want to reduce exposure of their portfolios to such risk.2 Second, CSR actions described in the NFR can trigger willingness to pay of consumers and institutions for products/services sold by companies due to their social and environmental characteristics.
-The effect on the willingness to pay of local, national and supranational institutions is expected to become gradually stronger with the progressive growth of green procurement rules.
-Third, they can help access to soft loans that regional, national or supranational authorities offer for investment of companies above a given CSR threshold to pursue their goal of ecological transition and achievement of the UN Sustainable Development Goals.
+Financial investors have become in fact progressively more aware that exposure to ESG risk dictated by low corporate social and environmental responsibility is an orthogonal risk factor and they want to reduce exposure of their portfolios to such risk.3 Second, CSR actions described in the sustainability report can trigger willingness to pay of consumers and institutions for products/services sold by companies due to their social and environmental characteristics.
+The effect on the willingness to pay of local, national